waleedHAlmenawy/alx-low_level_programming/0x00-hello_world/README.md

 <p>1-compiler : script that compiles a C file but does not link<br>
 <p>2-assembler : script that generates the assembly code of a C code and save it in an output file<br>
 <p>3-name : script that compiles a C file and creates an executable named cisfun<br>
+<p>100-intel : script that generates the assembly code (Intel syntax) of a C code and save it in an output file<br>